tri-cods/html-css/README.md

 # Introduction to HTML and CSS

 HTML (Hypertext Markup Language) is a markup language used to create and organize the content of a website.
-CSS (Cascading Style Sheets) is language used for design and layout.
-Together, these languages form the foundation of what one needs to know to create well-organized websites that are useful and well-designed.
+CSS (Cascading Style Sheets) is a language used for design and layout.
+Together, these languages form the foundation of what one needs to know to create websites that are useful and well-designed.

 By the end of this workshop, participants will: